Tommy74/wildfly-bootable-jar-oracle/README.md

 ## Oracle Layers

-Wildfly Bootable Jar needs a couple of layers that provide:
+WildFly Bootable Jar needs a couple of layers that provide:
 - the Oracle JDBC driver
-- the Wildfly Database connection
+- the WildFly Database connection

 You can obtain these layers by cloning and building the following repository: